Subham7201/MyChatAPP/README.md

 # Chat App

 Chat App is a real-time messaging application that allows users to communicate seamlessly.
 It's built with Express, MongoDB, Socket.io, JWT, and ReactJS.
+Also, the Chat App will offer video call facility along with the text to speech and speech to text conversion using OpenAI API

 ## Project Structure